martin-brennan/writing.martin-brennan.com/_posts/2016-01-01-2016-goals-and-sub-goals.md

 **Goal 5 - Spend more quality time with my sons.**

 - Quality time is time I’m playing with them or helping them learn.
-This is especially important with my older son, Patrick, who will be two in March.
+This is especially important with my older son, who will be two in March.
 - This may involve signing them up for activities like swimming or a toddler sport activity.
-- Helping Patrick learn will involve reading with him, painting and drawing, and doing other learning activities to do with expanding his vocabulary.
+- Helping my son learn will involve reading with him, painting and drawing, and doing other learning activities to do with expanding his vocabulary.
 - I’ll be able to do this a lot more this year because I’ve changed my work hours so I’m home earlier at night.
 I love my boys and I want to have more fun with them, because I won’t get this time back!

 There it is, my list of goals for the coming year.
 I hope that this year is fruitful for myself, my family, and everyone else!